• Skip to primary navigation

 • Remove the tinfoil from the pan and allow the meat to rest for about 30 minutes.

-• Take pork out of the pan, reserving the juices in the pan, and shred the pork.
+• Remove pork chunks from the pan, reserving the juices in the pan, and shred the pork.

 • After the pan of juices has set, skim off the fat from the top and remove any fat from the pan.